Visualization of data profiles (e.g., time series).

 - Select a categorical attribute to use for grouping of data instances.
 Use None to show ungrouped data.

 - Select, zoom, pan and zoom to fit are the options for exploring the graph.
 The manual selection of data instances works as a line selection, meaning the data under the selected line plots will be sent on the output.
 Scroll in or out for zoom.
+When hovering over an individual axis, scrolling will zoom only by the hovered-on axis (vertical or horizontal zoom).

 - If Send Automatically is ticked, changes are communicated automatically.
 Alternatively, click Send.